Luczia/rrbot_stack/readme.md

 2. Open a terminal in your catkin_ws:
 	`colcon build`

-3. Launch the demo for RViz:
+3. Launch the full demo:
-	`ros2 launch rrbot_control rrbot_base.launch.py`

-4. In another terminal, launch the joints angle publisher :
-	`ros2 launch rrbot_control test_forward_position_controller.launch.py`
+`ros2 launch rrbot_bringup rrbot_bringup.launch.py`

+For your reference, the bringup file calls for : `rrbot_base.launch.py`  and `test_forward_position_controller.launch.py`

-You should have Gazebo Sim and rviz windows running and see the arm move every 2 seconds.
+At this point, tou should have Gazebo Sim and rviz windows running and see the arm move every 2 seconds.

 ### ROS Graph